sympal/sympal-docs/reference/en/01-Introduction.markdown

-Sympal is a Content Management System built on top of the popular MVC framework for PHP, [symfony](http://www.symfony-project.org "symfony").
+Sympal is a content management framework built on top of the popular MVC framework for PHP, [symfony](http://www.symfony-project.org "symfony").

 > **NOTE**